How to Rent Your Property

 Landlord responsibilities desk scene with tenancy agreement, EICR report, Gas Safe card, and Big Ben backdrop

 This comprehensive guide will help you understand your obligations and responsibilities as a landlord.
-Whether you’re a first-time landlord wondering how to rent out your house or have let properties before, you will be governed by more than 145 pieces of legislation.
-Ever-changing regulations can result in you unwittingly breaking the law, so you must stay up to date.
-For those seeking expert property management advice, working with an experienced team can help you remain compliant and confident throughout the process.
+Whether you’re a first-time landlord or have let properties before, you will be governed by more than 145 pieces of legislation.
+Ever-changing regulations can result in you unwittingly breaking the law so it’s vital you stay up to date.

 The Housing Act 2004 introduced Selective Licensing to help ensure landlords maintain their rental properties to a good standard, particularly in areas which are experiencing low housing demand and/or suffering from anti-social behaviour.

-Get to know your market and find out how much similar properties in your area are being let for, so you can set your rent accordingly.
-Think about your target demographic and consider who your property would be suitable for: families, students, single professionals.
-It’s also important to factor in your financial obligations, including tax on rental income, to understand your potential returns.
+Get to know your market and find out how much similar properties in your area are being let for so you can set your rent accordingly.
+Think about your target demographic and consider who your property would be suitable for families, students, single professionals, etc.

 A property that offers a blank canvas is more appealing to most prospective tenants, but students are unlikely to have accumulated enough belongings to furnish a house.

-If you are exploring how to buy a house to rent out, understanding your legal responsibilities from the very beginning is essential.
-The role of a landlord is not an easy one.
-To put it into perspective, there are currently around 145 pieces of legislation you need to adhere to when letting a property.
-By law, you must ensure your property is fit for purpose, and the safety of your tenants is paramount.
+The role of a landlord is not an easy one, to put it into perspective, there are currently around 145 pieces of legislation you need to adhere to when letting a property.
+By law, you must ensure your property is fit for purpose and the safety of your tenants is paramount.
 Take a look at our detailed guides to help you get to grips with your responsibilities.

-See pages on Electrical Safety Standards, Safety Responsibilities for Landlords, and Gas Safety Checks for Landlords.
+See pages on Electrical safety Standards, Safety Responsibilities for Landlords, Gas Safety Checks for Landlords.
 See below

 In England, landlords are expected to carry out Right to Rent checks in line with the Immigration Act.
-You must check whether your tenants have the right to live in the UK lawfullyfailure to do so can lead to a fine or jail term.
+You must check whether your tenants have the right to lawfully live in the UK—failure to do so can lead to a fine or jail term.

 If you take a deposit from your tenant, you must protect it in a Government-approved tenancy deposit protection scheme.